You've Got a Golden Ticket: Improving Generative Robot Policies With A Single Noise Vector: Experimental benchmarks

 \subsubsection{Franka hardware - Pointcloud diffusion policy}

-For the pointcloud policies, we use the same U-Net backbone but instead use a PointNet encoder \cite{qi2017pointnet} for the pointcloud.
-We use 2 calibrated extrinsic cameras to generate a single fused pointcloud, and remove all points that are at or below the surface of the table.
+We use the same Franka hardware described above, but with two pointcloud policies for two separate tasks: (1) picking a banana (Figure \ref{fig:pick_banana}) and (2) pushing a cup to the center of the table (Figure \ref{fig:push_cup}).
+For the pointcloud policies, we use the same U-Net backbone as in the RGB setup but replace the image encoder with a PointNet encoder \cite{qi2017pointnet} for the pointcloud.
+We use $2$ calibrated extrinsic cameras to generate a single fused pointcloud, and remove all points that are at or below the surface of the table.
+We again optimize a binary success signal as the reward function.